Frankly My Dear

 Elliot Morgan

-For me, the real strength was Troubleshooting, but I see what you mean about Debugging.
+For me, the real strength was Reverse Engineering, but I see what you mean about System Analysis.